priya1puresoftware/arm-learning-paths/content/learning-paths/server-and-cloud/memcached/memcached_mysql_aws.md

 ---
 # User change
-title: "Deploy Memcached as a cache for MySQL on AWS Arm based Instance"
+title: "Deploy Memcached as a cache for MySQL on an AWS Arm based Instance"

 weight: 3 # 1 is first, 2 is second, etc.